ad-freiburg/tokenization-repair/repro-emnlp2020/README.md

 To simply serve all files in a certain directory on this port: python3 -m http.simple 20367 If you see a web page under http://emnlp2020-367.hopto.org the server is already running

+This file is currently located under tarka:/local/data/tokenization-repair/repro-emnlp2020 The working copy there has read and write permissions for group student, so we should all be able to make changes there (and commit them to GitHub via our own respective accounts)